tupelo-schneck/its-electric/README.txt

 change "2" (in "-m 2") to the number of MTUs in your TED system.
 (If you want to monitor voltage, add "-v yes".)

+(Note: if your TED Gateway is automatically assigned an IP address, you can try using -g http://TED5000 which is known to work on Windows.)

 4) Tell Flash to trust the its-electric web pages by going to the Flash Player Settings Manager and adding that file to the trusted locations.
 Go to